neomaxzero/blog/src/posts/006-js-private-properties-2.md

 # Javascript - private properties in classes Part 2

-Before we talked about how important private properties are and I show you a way to solve this with WeakMaps, now I'm going to show you an alternative using `Symbols`.
+Before, we talked about how important private properties are and I show you a way to implement it with WeakMaps, now I'm going to show you an alternative using `Symbols`.

 ## Symbol

-Is a relatively new feature introduced in [ES6](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Symbol).
+Symbol is a relatively new feature introduced in [ES6](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Symbol).
-More accurately Symbol is a new type that can be use as an identifier.
+More accurately Symbol is a new type that can be use primarily as an identifier.

 ## Symbol in private properties